CHES2023/PyMsOfa/README.md

 # PyMsOfa
 [![arXiv](https://img.shields.io/badge/arxiv-2200.0000-b31b1b.svg)](https://arxiv.org/abs/2200.0000) | [Paper](https://www.raa-journal.org/) |![Python](https://img.shields.io/badge/Python-3.0-green.svg)

-This package is a Python wrapper for the Standards of Fundamental Astronomy (SOFA) service of the International Astronomical Union (IAU).
+This package is a Python package for the Standards of Fundamental Astronomy (SOFA) service of the International Astronomical Union (IAU).
+It implements the python package PyMsOfa for SOFA service in three ways: (1) a python wrapper package based on a foreign function library for Python (ctypes), (2) a python wrapper package with the foreign function interface for Python calling C code (cffi), and (3) a python package directly written in pure python codes from SOFA subroutines.
 It implements all 247 functions in the SOFA service and is based on the latest version released on May 12, 2021.

 This Python package can be suitable for the astrometric detection of habitable planets of the Closeby Habitable Exoplanet Survey (CHES) mission and for the frontier themes of black holes and dark matter related to astrometric calculations and other fields.